-We are currently a wholly owned indirect subsidiary of Sempra Energy, a U.S. energy services holding company based in San Diego, California and listed on the New York Stock Exchange [NYSE: SRE].
-Sempra Energy's first investment in Mexico was in 1996, when it won, in partnership with Proxima Gas, the first international public auction for natural gas distribution in Mexicali, Baja California held by the Mexican Energy Regulatory Commission (Comisión Reguladora de Energía).
-Following the completion of the Global Offering and assuming that the initial purchasers' and the Mexican underwriters' options to purchase additional Shares are not exercised and no additional Shares are issued, Sempra Energy will continue to beneficially own approximately 83.15% of our outstanding Shares through wholly owned subsidiaries.
-Assuming that the overallotment options to purchase additional Shares are exercised in full, Sempra Energy will continue to beneficially own approximately 81.10% of our outstanding Shares through wholly owned subsidiaries.
+Prior to the Global Offering, we were a wholly-owned indirect subsidiary of Sempra Energy, a U.S. energy services holding company based in San Diego, California and listed on the New York Stock Exchange [NYSE: SRE].
+No person or entity "controls" or has "significant influence" on Sempra Energy.
+Sempra Energy's first investment in Mexico was in 1996, when it won, in partnership with Proxima Gas, the first international public auction for natural gas distribution in Mexicali, Baja California held by the Mexican Energy Regulatory Commission.
+Following the Global Offering, Sempra Energy, through Semco Holdco, S. de R.L. de C.V., holds approximately 83.2% of our Shares.
+See "Principal Shareholders.